 Invisible to the naked eye but these are microscopic worms with attitude!
 They are parasitic towards insect larva only, and are absolutely 100% non-toxic, and safe for people, pets and plants.
 These little fellows attack and kill the larval forms of pests which overwinter in your lawn.

 Beneficial Nematodes: Active units are J3 stage Steinernema carpocapsae and Heterorhabditis bacteriophera – microscopic worms with attitude!
-These parasites are specific to insect larva & are resistant to most chemicals, fungicides and insecticides, using water channels in the soil to seek out a host.
+These parasites are specific carnivores towards insect larva & are resistant to most chemicals, fungicides and insecticides, using water channels in the soil to seek out a host.
 Nematodes are non-selective, and have been found to be effective against a broad spectrum of insect hosts – more than 250 different pest insects.
 Over 0-% of all insects spend all, or part of their life cycle in the soil, which is when the Nematodes will strike.

 Refrigerate at 38°F-50°F (4°C - 10°C) to retail full potency for a maximum of 2 months after date of purchase.
 DO NOT FREEZE!